 Chef's knife or bench scraper

-Blend the dry ingredients: Place flour, salt, baking powder and baking soda in the bowl of a food processor fitted with a steel blade.
-Cover and pulse 4 or 5 times to mix.
-Alternatively, whisk in a medium-sized mixing bowl.
+Blend the dry ingredients.
+Place the flour, salt, baking powder and baking soda in the bowl of a food processor fitted with the blade attachment.
+Pulse until combined, 4 to 5 pulses.
+(Alternatively, whisk together in a medium bowl.)

-Add the butter: Remove the butter from the freezer and add it to the flour mixture.
-Cover and pulse 6 to 8 times or until the mixture is crumbly and the largest pieces of butter are no bigger than a pea.
-Alternatively, work the butter into the flour with a pastry cutter, a fork, or your finger tips.
+Work in the butter.
+Remove the butter from the freezer and scatter it over the flour mixture.
+Pulse until the mixture is crumbly and the largest pieces of butter are no bigger than a pea, 6 to 8 pulses.
+(Alternatively, work the butter into the flour with a pastry cutter, fork, or finger tips.)

 Add the buttermilk.
-Pour in the buttermilk, cover, and pulse 4 or 5 times or until the mixture just comes together.
+Pour in the buttermilk and pulse until the mixture just comes together, 4 or 5 pulses.
 It should not be completely blended but look like gravel.
-Alternatively, stir until the liquid is just barely incorporated and a rough mass is formed.
+(Alternatively, stir until the buttermilk is just barely incorporated and a rough mass is formed.)

-Shape the dough: Sprinkle your counter with a little flour and dump the contents of the food processor out on top.
+Fold and shape the dough.
+Sprinkle a work surface with a little flour and transfer the dough onto it.
 Working quickly, gather the shaggy mass together, pressing it lightly to form a rectangle.
-Cut into 3 even sections and pile each section on top of the other.
+Cut crosswise into 3 even sections.
+Stack each section on top of the other.
 Using the heel of your hand, quickly and firmly press the sections together.
 Repeat, cutting, stacking, and pressing together once more.

-Roll and cut the dough: Roll the dough into a thick rectangle, about 1/2" thick.
-Using a sharp knife, cut the dough into 6 pieces for larger biscuits or 8 pieces for smaller biscuits.
+Roll and cut the dough.
+Roll the dough into a rectangle about 1/2" thick.
+Using a sharp knife, cut the dough into 6 pieces for larger biscuits, or 8 pieces for smaller biscuits.

-Bake: Place the biscuits on an ungreased baking sheet.
-Paint the top of the biscuits with a little buttermilk.
-Bake for 12 minutes or until puffed and golden-brown.
+Bake for 12 minutes.
+Place the biscuits on an ungreased baking sheet.
+Brush the tops of the biscuits with a little buttermilk.
+Bake until puffed and golden-brown, about 12 minutes.

-Cool: Remove from oven and place on wire rack to cool.
+Cool.
+Remove from oven and place on wire rack to cool slightly.
 Serve fresh from the oven, if possible.